James Maxwell

 The Foundation

 The catalyst for a permanent racecourse came in 1890, when a group of local landowners and racing enthusiasts obtained a licence to stage flat racing on a site just east of the village.
-The driving force behind the venture was a consortium that recognised the potential of the railway connection — Lingfield station had opened in 1884, linking the village to London Bridge, and the accessibility of the site was its key selling point from the very beginning.
+The driving force behind the venture was a consortium that recognised the potential of the railway connection โ Lingfield station had opened in 1884, linking the village to London Bridge, and the accessibility of the site was its key selling point from the very beginning.

 The first official meeting took place on 12 November 1890, and it was a modest affair by any standard.
 A small crowd gathered on open ground with temporary rails, a basic weighing room and virtually no permanent structures.
 The card featured flat races over distances between five furlongs and a mile and a half, and the quality of the horses was solidly provincial.
 Nobody present that day could have imagined the course would still be in operation more than 130 years later.
+But the logistics worked, the crowd behaved, the racing was competitive, and the organising committee came away satisfied that they had the basis for something sustainable.

 Early Development

 Through the 1890s and into the Edwardian era, Lingfield gradually developed from a bare field into something resembling a proper racecourse.
-A grandstand was erected, the track was improved and fenced, and the draining of the low-lying areas became an ongoing (and never entirely resolved) engineering challenge.
-The course added National Hunt racing to its programme, which was significant — it meant Lingfield could race year-round rather than relying solely on the flat season.
+A grandstand was erected, the track was improved and fenced, and the draining of the low-lying areas became an ongoing โ and never entirely resolved โ engineering challenge.
+The course added National Hunt racing to its programme, which was significant.
+It meant Lingfield could race year-round rather than relying solely on the flat season.

 The Jockey Club recognised Lingfield early on, which gave it credibility and helped attract better-quality horses.
-By the turn of the century, the course was hosting around 15–20 meetings a year, a respectable number for a provincial venue.
+By the turn of the century, the course was hosting around 15โ20 meetings a year, a respectable number for a provincial venue.
 The racing wasn't top-class, but it was competitive and well-attended, particularly on bank holidays when special trains ran from London Bridge.

 The Railway Connection